 What Does the Prosecution Have to Prove in a Federal Identity Theft Case?

-The federal identity theft law makes it illegal to “knowingly” take some actions regarding identification documents.
-This means that to be convicted, the prosecution must prove beyond a reasonable doubt that you knew that you were doing something fraudulent or illegal.
+That means that to be convicted, the prosecution must prove beyond a reasonable doubt that you knew that you were doing something fraudulent or illegal.
+For example:

 - If you are accused of knowingly transferring a stolen ID card or document, the prosecutor must prove you had knowledge the document was stolen.